wkmanire/publishsubscribe/README.md

 # Publish Subscribe

 ## Overview and Features
-A pubsub implementation with featuers to facilitate game development.
+A pubsub implementation with features to facilitate game development.

 **Time Boxing**: Event dispatching is always done synchronously and is a blocking operation.
 A time budget can be specified to help prevent the game from dropping frames.